jlinoff/my-mac-setup/README.md

 by using `brew search...` on the command line.

-Brew has one really annoying deficiency: you cannot search for packages that contain a specific file as mention in [this](https://stackoverflow.com/questions/70600918/is-there-a-way-to-search-for-packages-that-contain-a-specific-file-using-brew) stack exchange issue.
+Brew has one really annoying deficiency: you cannot search for packages that contain a specific file as mentioned in [this](https://stackoverflow.com/questions/70600918/is-there-a-way-to-search-for-packages-that-contain-a-specific-file-using-brew) stack exchange issue.